FRANCE: Bordeaux and Martillac, LES SOURCES DE CAUDALIE SPA.

 The guests are mainly French, but there's an American couple too, finely dressed in silk and cashmere, plus four Korean men in business suits who constantly make notes.
 They can't be a conference group, because there are only four of them, I puzzle.
 Is it a business trip?
 What kind of businessmen stay overnight in a country spa?
 I file the Koreans away under "Mystery."

 It's getting dark, and outside, the swans have slid their heads beneath their wings.
 But the sunset is so pretty in violet and pink, that I brave the evening chill to explore the grounds in the half-darkness.
-There's a little house on stilts overlooking the lake and I peep inside and admire its country-cabin furniture hewn from silver-birch logs.
-Outside its door stands a real gypsy caravan, an enticing retreat for summer days.
-There are lawns and a terrace, which will be good for sunbathing when the sun finally does appear.
+There's a little house on stilts overlooking the lake and I peep inside and like the country-cabin furniture hewn from silver-birch logs.
+Outside stands a gypsy caravan, which looks like a nice retreat for summer days.
+There are lawns and a terrace, which will be good for sunbathing, I suppose, when the sun finally appears - if it does.

 Later that evening, I meet the Cathiard family who run the spa and vineyard.
 The Cathiards -